 Difference between expansion and contraction joints

 In a typical 2-car garage, contraction joints usually look like a big plus sign that divides your garage floor into what appears to be four separate slabs.
 These joints (sometimes called control joints) are the deep V shaped grooves that run from one end of your garage floor to the other.
-Some concrete floors may have saw cut joints as a contraction joint.
+Some concrete floors may have saw cuts as a contraction joint instead.
 Saw cuts are usually a minimum of 3/16” wide and 1” deep.

 Because concrete slabs will crack with expansion and contraction, these joints create a weakened line in the concrete that encourage cracks to follow the line within the joint.
 This helps to discourage cracks from following a more resistant line across the surface of your garage floor.

 Expansion joints (sometimes called isolation joints) are joints that separate one slab of concrete from another and can be at a minimum of 1/2” in width.
 They are commonly filled with a compressible fiber board material.
 The joint between your garage floor and driveway is a good example of this.

 Many times the garage floor is poured independent of the home foundation.
 When this is done, there is an expansion joint that will run at the perimeter of where the garage floor meets the house foundation.

 In simple terms, expansion joints help prevent adjoining slabs from damaging each other when they expand and contract.

 When the time comes to paint or epoxy coat the garage floor, many people want to fill their contraction joints in order to have a seamless looking floor.
 So, is this advisable to do?
 Well the answer depends on what material you use.

 When your garage floor expands and contracts with temperature changes, it can create movement (very slight) within the contraction joint.
 This is why there are cracks within the joint in the first place.
 If the joint is filled with a solid material that does not flex and then is covered with epoxy or paint, you have just created the potential for the crack to telegraph up through the coating.